5l1v3r1/APKToJava-1/README.md

 ```
 python3 main.py facebook.apk
 ```
-A new folder with the name of the app will be created with the project structure and .class files.
+A new folder with the name of the app will be created with the project structure and .java files.

 ### Jar lib used
-The project was made using the dex2Jar lib available in this [repo](https://github.com/pxb1988/dex2jar)
+The project was made using:
+- Dex2Jar lib available in this [repo](https://github.com/pxb1988/dex2jar)
+- JD-Core-Java lib available in this [repo](https://github.com/nviennot/jd-core-java)

 #### Author